 Since the majority of our international operations are conducted in currencies other than the U.S. dollar (primarily the Canadian dollar, Chinese yuan, euro, Japanese yen, Korean won, Mexican peso, Russian ruble and Turkish lira), currency fluctuations can have a significant impact on the translation of our international revenues and earnings into U.S. dollar amounts.
 These amounts could be materially affected by the strengthening of the U.S. dollar, negatively impacting our results of operations, earnings and our ability to generate revenue growth.
 Furthermore, our products are typically sourced in U.S. dollars.
 As a result, the cost of these products may be affected by changes in the value of the applicable local currencies.
-Changes in currency exchange rates may also affect the U.S. dollar value of the U.S. dollar in relation to the foreign currencies in which we conduct business, but also the speed at which these fluctuations occur.
+Changes in currency exchange rates may also affect the U.S. dollar value of the foreign currency denominated prices at which our international businesses sell products.
+Our future financial results could be significantly affected by not only the value of the U.S. dollar in relation to the foreign currencies in which we conduct business, but also the speed at which these fluctuations occur.
 If the U.S. dollar strengthens relative to the respective fiscal 2019 foreign exchange rates, foreign exchange could negatively impact our revenues and operating results as well as our international cash and other balance sheet items during fiscal 2020, particularly in Canada, Europe (primarily the euro, Turkish lira and Russian ruble) and Mexico.

 Although we hedge certain exposures to changes in foreign currency exchange rates, we cannot assure that foreign currency fluctuations will not have a material adverse effect on our financial condition or results of operations.
-Furthermore, since some of our hedging activities are designed to reduce volatility of fluctuating exchange rates, they not only reduce the negative impact of a stronger U.S. dollar, but they also reduce the positive impact of a weaker U.S. dollar.
+Furthermore, since some of our hedging activities are designed to reduce volatility of fluctuating exchange rates.

+they not only reduce the negative impact of a stronger U.S. dollar, but they also reduce the positive impact of a weaker U.S. dollar.
 In addition, while our foreign currency hedges are designed to reduce volatility over the forward contract period, these contracts can create volatility during the period.
 The degree to which our financial results are affected for any given time period will depend in part upon our hedging activities.